 In 2017, Justice for Women submitted new grounds of appeal to the Criminal Appeal court highlighting new psychiatric evidence and an expert report showing how coercive control provides a better framework for understanding Sally’s ultimate response in the context of a history of provocation.
 Unfortunately, permission to appeal was refused by a judge who read only some papers.
 On 1st March Sally's legal team submitted a renewed oral application for appeal before three court of appeal judges and Sally was granted leave to appeal.
 Sally’s initial court date of 28th November 2018 has been postponed to the 27th and 28th February 2019.
-We will be announcing details closer to the date - please join us in court.
+Please join us for a protest outside court from 9.30am at the Royal Courts of Justice, Strand

 Real Crime Profile :

 Laura Richards and Lisa Zambetti discuss Sally Challen's murder conviction and successful appeal on March 1st, the pioneering coercive control law and the lawyer, Harriet Wistrich, who is holding the state to account when they let women down.
 This is a special episode to mark International Women's Day and pay tribute to Harriet and other leading advocates who tirelessly lobby, campaign and raise awareness of injustice on behalf of women who have lost their voice and been let down